menu

 Westfield State University is an urban neighborhood (based on population density) located in Westfield, Massachusetts.

 Westfield State University real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Westfield State University neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 In Westfield State University, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Westfield State University is very tight compared to the demand for property here.